Find a course

 In the rapidly evolving design and construction industry, there is an increasing demand for specialist knowledge of digital manufacturing.
 Robotics, augmented reality and 3D printing technologies continue to play a more significant role in how we design and build.

 Greater value is placed on first-hand experience and knowledge that can harness these processes in the design and making of our built environment.
-As a graduate of this course there are many opportunities to find work in the many sectors of the architecture and the building industry, which includes:
+As a graduate of this course there are many opportunities to find work in the many sectors of design, architecture and the building industry, which includes:

 • Architectural and engineering practices